Beinsezii/BSZGW/README.md

      entirely from regular Python types, generating buffers/models as needed.
      Create an entire ComboBox from a dict!

-## Features
-### Widgets
+## Widgets
-Current widgetes include
- - **"Adjuster"** - A combination of a scale and spinnbutton.
+ - **Adjuster** - A combination of a scale and spinnbutton.
 Both can be enabled/disabled on creation, and the scale can operate in logarithm
- - **"Button"** - Create a button connected to a function in one line.
+ - **Button** - Create a button connected to a function in one line.
- - **"CheckBox"** - Literally just a Gtk.CheckButton with the .value property and tooltip.
+ - **CheckBox** - Literally just a Gtk.CheckButton with the .value property and tooltip.
- - **"ComboBox"** - ComboBox that's easier to create.
+ - **ComboBox** - ComboBox that's easier to create.
 Notably can be created from a dictionary using ComboBox.new()
- - **"RadioButtons"** - A Box with a generated group of radio buttons.
+ - **RadioButtons** - A Box with a generated group of radio buttons.
 Functionally similar to DropDown
- - **"TextBox"** - A single or multi-line text entry box
+ - **TextBox** - A single or multi-line text entry box

 <img src="./Example Apps/example_app.png" width="400">
 Each widget of Example App is created with one line of code